dpriskorn/DanceDatabase/README.md

 2) Something that runs in Kubernetes and is reliable and scalable
 3) FAIR data with GUPRIs
 4) Graph data and statistics

+# License
+All code is under GPLv3 and all data in data/ is licensed CC0.